Haunted houses and hotels are a popular phenomenon. Reality television provides a variety of shows devoted to ghost hunting for our viewing pleasure.

 Photos offer a visual and are spellbinding in a could-this-be-real way like WTFrack is that.
 So I will be offering photos as well.
 Please share if you have some.
 And please, if you are a non-believer, no need to comment.
 We’ve heard all the rational explanations.

 And what fun is being rational?
-It only leads to a shriveled-up imagination or indicates no imagination at all.
+It leads to a shriveled-up imagination or no imagination at all.